Bridging the Corporate Neurodivide

 What is the Neurodivide?

 The Neurodivide is the outdated idea that there is one way to be “professional.”
-If someone thinks, communicates, acts, or works in a manner different from that norm, then a person is considered unprofessional.
+If someone think, communicate, act, or work in a different way from that norm, he is considered unprofessional.
 Leaders who perpetuate this are on the wrong side of the neurodivide.
-There is a gap between “traditional” and “different” brains – and often, those brains may be autistic, Autism, ADHD, Highly Sensitive – or any other mind that society considers to be neurodivergent.
+There is a gap between “traditional” and “different” brains – and often, those brains may be autistic, ADHD, Highly Sensitive – or any other way that society considers to be neurodivergent.